zibetnu/godot-git-describe/README.md

 ## Usage

-1. Label a release using a [tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging).
+1. Label a release using a [tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging)
-2. Add a GitDescribeLabel to a scene or adjust project settings as desired.
+2. Add a GitDescribeLabel to a scene or adjust project settings as desired
-3. Run or export the project.
+3. Run or export the project

 > [!TIP]
 > For best results, do not commit automatic changes to version control.